netanelc305/PlEXcalaison/README.md

-This POC use tools developed by James Forshaw with slight modifications, The original can be found [here][https://github.com/googleprojectzero/symboliclink-testing-tools]
+This POC use tools developed by James Forshaw with slight modifications, The original can be found here - https://github.com/googleprojectzero/symboliclink-testing-tools

 In addition to the above tools , we have created an RPC client that will trigger the update.